-My father put me under house arrest, but I escaped to live with my Grandma.
-I discovered that I was pregnant.
+I escaped to live with my Grandma, then I discovered that I was pregnant.
 One year later, my grandmother died.
 I was homeless with an infant, so I went looking for work.
 I saw a travel agency sign saying there was work in Egypt.
 In desperation, I left my son at my father’s house and left without talking.
 I only hoped my dad would love my little boy, like he loved me as a child.
 I was to later find out that he did.
 But I had years of nightmares about my son dying or being in an accident.

 Another long story, but I was sold into domestic slavery and sent to Egypt.
 To survive, I cared for three children, three adults, all household duties and food prep.
-They had a HUGE dog and I was terribly frightened of dogs because dogs stay outdoors in Africa!
-The sad thing, is that I watched those people love that dog, while they treated me worse that a dog.
+They had a HUGE dog that I was terribly frightened of.
+The sad thing is that I watched those people love that dog, while they treated me a lot worse.

-They vacationed in California.
-I had, by luck, arrived in America, a single poor gay woman.
-I knew that I had to fight for my freedom here.
-I escaped from them.
-I went to Greyhound bus station with $350 desperately saved dollars.
-I told the lady at the counter, “I want a ticket to Boston” I did not know if it was a state, a city, an island... something whispered to me and said, “Boston is where you need to go” The ticket was $300.
+They brought me on their vacation to California.
+I saw the opportunity to escape from them and took it.
+I went to the bus station with $350 desperately saved dollars.
+I told the lady at the counter, “I want a ticket to Boston.”
+I did not know if it was a state, a city, an island... something whispered to me and said, “Boston is where you need to go” The ticket was $300.

 That is just one reason why I believe in God!

 On that four-day trip, I was so scared; I wanted to jump off the bus.
-I was able, by the grace of God, to sit thru this long and hungry trip to come nearer to a Task Force that would safe my life.
+I was able, by the grace of God, to sit through this long and hungry trip to come nearer to a Task Force that would save my life.
 But for that ride, I was horribly alone and frightened.

 As I approached South Station in Boston, I heard a woman speaking my home language.
 I begged her to take me home with her.
 She left South Station to ask her husband.
 I stood in the same spot for 6 hours.
 I did not go to the bathroom or eat.
 I am here today, because that woman’s husband returned.
 He walked toward me and said, “Are you Susan.”
 I want to tell you that I believe that God has a plan for me and has saved my life.
-Eventually, after couch surfing with many homophobic Africans living in America, the attorney that I found on the internet, told me about the LGBT asylum task force in Worcester, Mass.
+Eventually, after couch surfing with many homophobic Africans living in America, the attorney that I found on the internet, told me about the LGBT Asylum Task Force.

 Pastor Judy tells me to dream.
 I do.
 I see little Jacob jumping off a school bus.
 I imagine shopping for his school shoes.
-And, I see a day where my beautiful girlfriend might be with us if she can escape her horror in Sudan.
-I am no longer supported by the asylum task force, but 16 others are.
-It takes $12,000 a month to pay their rent and give them food to eat.
-You and so many other lgbt friendly churches send pledges monthly to bring more to safety.
+And I see a day where my beautiful girlfriend might be with us if she can escape her horror in Nigeria.

 BLESSED POST SCRIPT!